Capstone-OptiCool/ML/README.md

 - **FrameStyle:** Style or design category of the eyeglasses frame.

-- **FrameMaterial:** Material used in the construction of the eyeglasses frame.
+- **FrameMaterial:** Material used to construct the eyeglasses frame.

 - **Pic1, Pic2, Pic3:** Images of the eyeglasses frame from different angles.